 Tivlon’s analysis “is suggesting further upside in the ferrous complex,” said Tivlon data scientist Darren Toh, adding that China’s infrastructure projects will continue to support demand for iron ore.

-The most-actively traded rebar contract on the Shanghai Futures Exchange was down as much as 0.5% at 3,693 yuan a tonne.
-Hot-rolled coil edged down 0.5% to 3,553 yuan.
+The most-actively traded rebar contract on the Shanghai Futures Exchange was up 0.1% at 3,717 yuan a tonne.
+Hot-rolled coil gained 0.2% to close at 3,576 yuan.

 Reporting by Enrico dela Cruz, Editing by Sherry Jacob-Phillips